zentrocdot/Bash/Prime_Numbers/README.md

 ## Spin-Off

-<p align="justify">A spin-off of my activities was that I was testing if I can calculate prime numbers on my graphic card.
-With Bash this cannot be done, but with Python this is easily realised.</p>
+<p align="justify">A spin-off of my activities was that I was testing if I can calculate prime numbers faster using Python.
+This was obvious not possible in comparison using Bash script.
+But using Numba on Python can speed up the calculation.</p>

 ## References